-HUF initiated support to Usharmukti in 2019 in collaboration with PRADAN.
-Assets created and works implemented under the project are financed through MGNREGS with convergence of other line department programmes.
-These conservation works are aimed at benefitting farmers that operate within treated watersheds, rendering their land ushar mukti (drought free).
+Usharmukti (or "salvation from barrenness") is a West Bengal state project aimed at treating micro-watersheds to rejuvenate the seven large rivers that originate from the western half of the state and flow through it.
+Assets created and works implemented under the project are financed through MGNREGS.
+These conservation works are aimed at benefitting farmers that operate within treated watersheds, rendering their land ushar mukt (drought free).

-The project works through the confluence of the state government and CSOs (with PRADAN as the lead CSO), with support from BRLF, BRLF's partners, and HUF.
+The project works through the confluence of the state government, civil society organisations or CSOs (with HUF and PRADAN as the lead CSOs), and the Bharat Rural Livelihoods Mission (BRLF).
 The CSOs work with farmers on the ground to develop watershed activities that would benefit them individually while contributing to the overall goals of Usharmukti.
 These works are discussed and finalised by stakeholders and included within the MGNREGS budget of the Gram Panchayat (Kulkarni, 2020).
 Usharmukti is one of the largest community-driven water security programmes in the country.
 Since its inception in 2017, Usharmukti has benefitted 187,199 households and has resulted in:

-• Almost 30,000 ha being brought under plantation with over 15 million trees.

-- Construction of water conservation and harvesting structures across 93,000 ha has created 138 billion litres of water potential between December 2019 and March 2021. - Generation of over 53 million days of employment under MGNREGS, benefitting 120,000 individual job-card holders and their families.
+- Almost 30,000 ha being brought under plantation with over 15 million trees. - Construction of water conservation and harvesting structures across 93,000 ha has created 138 billion litres of water potential between December 2019 and March 2021. - Generation of over 53 million days of employment under MGNREGS, benefitting 120,000 individual job-card holders and their families.